fmenabe/python-clg/README.rst

     In addition, keyword 'lib' has be replaced by 'path'.
   * Replace '__FILE__' in default value of an option by the directory of the program.
-  * Update the licence to MIT.
+  * Update the license to MIT.

 0.2
 ~~~